MatheusAlvesPereira/JavaPackageMoon/README.md

 ## Usage

+1. run MyprojectwebApplicationTests as a test.
-1. Start the application with Maven
+2. Start the application with Maven.
-2. The API will be accessible at http://localhost:8080
+3. The API will be accessible at http://localhost:8080.

 ## Database
 The project uses PostgresSQL as the database.
 The necessary database migrations are managed using Flyway.